cct-datascience/group-procedures/.github/ISSUE_TEMPLATE/onboarding-checklist.md

 -   [ ] Send Kristina a headshot to use for your page on the website.
 -   [ ] Write a short blog post (Renata's is [here](https://datascience.cct.arizona.edu/news/2023/08/renata-diaz-joins-cct-data-science-team) and Eric's is [here](https://datascience.cct.arizona.edu/news/2022/06/welcome-eric-scott)) announcing that you've joined the team.
 -   [ ] Write and update your blurb on your page on the website.
--   [ ] Also send Headshot, Bio, Links to Matt Rahr (rahr\@ag.arizona.edu) in CCT
+-   [ ] Also send headshot, bio, links to Matt Rahr (rahr\@ag.arizona.edu) in CCT
 -   [ ] Make a Mastodon post.
 -   [ ] (Optional) Update your social bios, etc.

 ### Integrating into group workflows

--   [ ] Read about group expectations and general information [here](general-info.qmd)
+-   [ ] Read about group expectations and general information [here](https://cct-datascience.github.io/group-procedures/general-info.html)
 -   [ ] Populate your calendar with the current group meeting schedule.
 Kristina will send you invites.
 -   [ ] Participate in daily standup meetings, [biweekly sprint planning meetings](https://hackmd.io/ih-qR2B6RJ221MJEFeEqcA), [weekly outreach hour](https://hackmd.io/fxo335XYQXGUpIm6c46TkQ), and [biweekly incubator meetings](https://github.com/orgs/cct-datascience/projects/7).
-Review [project management page](project-management.qmd) to prepare for these.
+Review [project management page](https://cct-datascience.github.io/group-procedures/project-management.html) to prepare for these.
 -   [ ] Set up your standing meeting with Kristina.
 -   [ ] Begin learning about and using software and data related to projects.
     -   This can include reading about incubators (on our GitHub project board), funded projects (talk to Kristina and current team members), or trainings.